Thursday, 8 January 2015

 A set of beliefs concerning the cause, nature, and purpose of the universe, especially when considered as the creation of a superhuman agency or agencies, usually involving devotional and ritual observances, and often containing a moral code governing the conduct of human affairs.

-I don't know what I follow: never have done, possibly paganism if anything - gawper at the stars, general believer in humans being insignificant specks on this monster ball in space and mostly fucking it up for all other life forms.
+I don't know what I follow: never have done, possibly paganism if anything - gawper at the stars, general believer in humans being insignificant specks on this space-sphere and mostly fucking it up for all other life forms.

-I do remember going to a Bar Mitzvah in Tottenham when I was about six with Mum and her sighing as she said: "I really do wish I could believe in a religion."
+I recall going to a Bar Mitzvah in Tottenham when I was about six with Mum and her sighing as she said: "I really do wish I could believe in a religion."

-We did regularly to go to church — for jumble sales, and despite not observing anything much more than BIG events, such as Christmas, I have always shared her fascination over religion, and the slight envy at people being able to believe in there being someone/something overseeing all this mayhem.
+We did regularly to go to church - for jumble sales, and despite not observing anything much more than BIG events, such as Christmas, I've always shared her fascination for religion, and the slight envy at people being able to believe in there being someone/something overseeing all this mayhem.

-Today it seems even more unlikely (see last post) and I feel happier just being a wonderer; the slight envy?
-Finally gone.
+Today, it seems even more unlikely (see last post) and I feel happier just being a wonderer; the slight envy?
+Gone.